-At GoHealth Urgent Care, we want to make sure you and your family have a happy and healthy holiday season!
-Here are seven kitchen tips to follow to ensure you and your family stay safe, and can enjoy all the delicious food you prepare together.
+We want to make sure you and your family have a happy and healthy holiday season!
+Here are nine holiday cooking safety tips to ensure you and your family stay safe, and can enjoy all the delicious food you prepare together.

-Many people think that if they rinse the turkey before they cook it, they’ll wash away harmful bacteria like salmonella that poultry can contain.
-However, this practice actually does more harm than good because it causes bacteria-containing droplets to splash across the sink, cooking surfaces, utensils and nearby food, contaminating the entire kitchen.
+Many people think that if they rinse the turkey before they cook it, they’ll wash away harmful bacteria like Salmonella that poultry can contain.
+However, this practice actually causes bacteria-containing droplets to splash across the sink, cooking surfaces, utensils, and nearby food, contaminating the entire kitchen.
 This leads to bacteria in more areas than before you started, posing a risk for cross-contamination.

-Before you get all of your ingredients and kitchen equipment out, it’s important to decontaminate all cooking surfaces, kitchen appliances and cooking utensils before you start cooking to make sure harmful pathogens don’t contaminate the food you’re preparing.
+Before you get all of your ingredients and kitchen equipment out, it’s important to first decontaminate all cooking surfaces, appliances and utensils.
+This ensures that harmful pathogens don’t contaminate the food you’re preparing.

-It’s also important to wash your hands with soap and water for at least twenty seconds before you begin cooking, and before you handle each new ingredient.
+It’s also important to wash your hands with soap and water for at least twenty seconds before cooking, and before you handle each new ingredient.

 Why is this a kitchen safety rule?
-Every year, half a million people in the U.S. sustain a burn injury that requires medical treatment.
-Children are particularly susceptible to burns due to their curiosity and their immature cognitive and motor skills.
+Every year, half a million people in the U.S. sustain a burn injury requiring medical treatment.
+Children are particularly susceptible to burns due to curiosity.
 Because of this, it’s important to either keep small children out of the kitchen or closely supervise them while you’re preparing a holiday meal -- especially when the stove is in use.

 It’s also wise to keep pets out of the kitchen while you’re cooking, since they can pose a tripping hazard, and can accidentally knock hot ingredients off of the counter or stovetop.